Università Cattolica del Sacro Cuore

 NOTES

 The course is taught in English.
 Students attending IDEAL must hold an upper-intermediate certification in English language skills (or B2 equivalent).
 Attendance to the course requires some background knowledge of sociological fundamentals as regards the issues of inequality, migration and integration.
-Further information can be found on the lecturer's webpage at http://docenti.unicatt.it/web/searchByName.do?language=ENG or on the Faculty notice board.
+Further information can be found on the lecturer's webpage at https://docenti.unicatt.it/web/searchByName.do?language=ENG or on the Faculty notice board.